Bikash-Mainali/LMD-Job-Search-Extension/README.md

 8. Works Everywhere — Compatible with any job board or careers page (LinkedIn, Indeed, Greenhouse, Lever, Workday, and more)

 ## Installation Instructions

-### Normal Use
+### Development Setup
-1. Clone the repo.
+1. Clone the repository:
+   `git clone https://github.com/Bikash-Mainali/BM-Job-Search-Extension.git`
 2. Open Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the top right.
 4. Click on "Load unpacked" and select the downloaded extension folder.
 5. The extension will be added to your Chrome browser.

-### Development Setup
-1. Clone the repository:
-   `git clone https://github.com/Bikash-Mainali/BM-Job-Search-Extension.git`
-2. Navigate into the project directory:
-   `cd BM-Job-Search-Extension`
-3. Install any dependencies if applicable (this step depends on the project's requirements).
-4. Open Chrome and go to `chrome://extensions/`.
-5. Enable "Developer mode" and click on "Load unpacked".
-6. Select the project folder to load it as an extension.

 ## Usage Guide
 1. Click on the extension icon in your Chrome toolbar.